 ReLEx® SMILE laser eye surgery is a cutting-edge procedure for the correction of myopia (nearsightedness) and astigmatism.
 The one-step, one-laser procedure is often an excellent option for patients who don’t qualify for LASIK or PRK due to insufficient corneal tissue, dry eye syndrome, or severe nearsightedness.

 Gaster Eye Center is proud to offer the cutting-edge SMILE procedure as an alternative to LASIK.
-Board-certified ophthalmologist Dr. Ronald Gaster performs SMILE eye surgery in Beverly Hills and Huntington Beach, CA.
+Board-certified ophthalmologist Dr. Ronald Gaster performs SMILE eye surgery in Beverly Hills and Orange County, CA.

 Schedule an appointment for a consultation to see if SMILE is right for you.